chetmurthy/sandbox-public/camlp5/qast.md

+[A note: I'm not trying to convince any of you reading this to use `camlp5` and `pa_ppx`.
+I *am* arguing that these sorts of PPX rewriters should be easy to implement (all of this code is barely a month old) and not the domain of cognoscenti.]

 This post is about PPX rewriters, using multiple of them in sequence, using one rewriter in implementing others, and getting to something